Retail payment system

 - that the Commerce Commission can make directions regarding the rules of designated networks

-- the possibility of regulating merchants’ payment surcharges in order to prevent excessive surcharging
+- that the Commerce Commission can regulate merchants’ payment surcharges in order to prevent excessive surcharging

 - initial designations of the Mastercard and Visa credit and debit networks

-- an initial pricing standard that requires fee reductions for transactions on the Mastercard and Visa credit and debit networks.
+- an initial pricing standard that caps interchange fees for transactions on the Mastercard and Visa credit and debit networks.

 Government policy decisions